Graduates FAQs

 It’s important to let us know this before you start the test.
 Please get in touch with us at recruit@bt.com and we’ll get back to you to understand how we can best support you.

-If you have any technical issues with accessing or completing the test please tell us as soon as possible so that we can help.
-You should get in touch with us at graduate.recruitment@bt.com and we’ll have a look and get back to you as quickly as possible.
+The assessment works on compatible smartphones (Android/iOS), tablets, and PCs.
+If you have issues, you should get in touch with us at recruit@bt.com and we’ll have a look and get back to you as quickly as possible.

-You’ll have one week from the day we invite you to complete them – but the sooner you take them the sooner we can consider you for the next stage in the recruitment process.
+You’ll have 5 days from the day we invite you to complete them – but the sooner you take them the sooner we can consider you for the next stage in the recruitment process.

-BT Group is very invested in creating the best candidate experience in Early Careers and we want to reward the time you invest in our recruitment process by providing you with immediate, and hopefully insightful, feedback.
-When you have completed the 1st assessment, you will be presented with real-time video feedback, sharing the key behavioural strengths that you have evidenced on the online assessment.
+BT Group is very invested in creating the best candidate experience in Early Careers and we want to reward the time you invest in our recruitment process by providing you with a personalised feedback report on your five text based questions, including one coaching tip and your key behavioural strengths.

 These situations will be handled on a case by case basis – you can email our team at recruit@bt.com and let us know the circumstances and we’ll see what we can do.